MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-embedded-page.md

 To learn more about Power BI reports and dashboards, open <a href="https://docs.microsoft.com/power-bi/create-reports/">Create Power BI Reports</a>.

 > [!IMPORTANT]
-> - This is a private preview feature and requires an environment feature flag to be enabled to view a Power BI embedded page in a model-driven app.
+> - This is a private preview feature and requires an maker & environment feature flags to be enabled to author and view a Power BI embedded page in a model-driven app.
 > - [!INCLUDE[cc_preview_features_definition](../../includes/cc-preview-features-definition.md)]